TheBig-O/Sort-Images-with-Hazel/README.md

  ### The sample script from the Hazel forum uses ExifTool to rename photos.

 ```
+# Be aware.
+This is the example and only renames files.
+Doesn't do what the Bash of Hazel scripts will do.
 exiftool -P -d '%Y%m%d' \
    '-filename<${FileModifyDate;}.%e' \
         '-filename<${GPSDateTime;}.%e' \